 Till today, you can still use the bridge as a pedestrian bridge to cross from the main river into the town’s many shop alleyways within, though many new modern bridges are also constructed across the same canal, providing many more alternatives.

-A pair of monkey gods guards the entrances on each end of the Japanese covered bridge.
+Interestingly, a pair of monkey gods guards the entrances on each end of the Japanese covered bridge.
 A small temple resides at the back of the bridge, with entry a payable extra.

-Hoi An, the Copenhagen of the east
+The Copenhagen of the east

 Hoi An has to this day is home to its well-preserved most sacred treasure- centuries-old architecture.
 The lazy river lined with mustard-yellow merchants’ houses offers very good photo opportunities when photographed across the river, as well as sandy beaches towards the sea just a few kilometers out of the town.